KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/authors/Jaehyun Byun/_index.md

 ---
 # Display name
-title: Jaehyeon Byeon
+title: Jaehyun Byun

 # Full Name (for SEO)
-first_name: Jaehyeon
+first_name: Jaehyun
-last_name: Byeon
+last_name: Byun

 # Username (this should match the folder name)
 authors:
-  - Jaehyeon Byeon
+  - Jaehyun Byun

 # Is this the primary user of the site?
 superuser: false